Frequently Asked Questions about the Exclusion Process from Section 301 Tariffs on China.

 Stage 3 – Administrability Review.
 Based on consultations with U.S. Customs and Border Protection (CBP), the request is further reviewed to determine whether an exclusion would be administrable.
 Requests that pass the administrability review may be granted.

-Late in the day of Friday of each week, USTR updates spreadsheets that track the status of the requests, the most recent update was July 26.
+Late in each week, USTR updates spreadsheets that track the status of the requests, the most recent update was August 8, 2019.